 In the tests I have carried out, the Blueair has shown promising results in eliminating smoke and smells, but if the unit is exposed to a large amount of smoke every day, it gets dirty very quickly, and after a while, the filter needs to be replaced.

-Simply put, the Blueair 211+ does not have enough carbon to absorb large amounts of smoke.
-For example, devices such as the Winix 5500-2 and Alen FLEX use carbon pellets which are much more massive and can absorb much more smoke and are therefore more effective in combating odors than the Blueair 211+.
+Simply put, the Blueair 211+ does not have enough carbon to adsorb large amounts of smoke.
+For example, devices such as the Winix 5500-2 and Alen FLEX use carbon pellets which are much more massive and can adsorb much more smoke and are therefore more effective in combating odors than the Blueair 211+.

 The Blueair 211+ uses only three fan speeds.
 It is a huge device and has a huge airflow.
 All this when you consider the Blueair is expected to be unbearably loud, but it still isn’t.
 I was simply amazed at the volume that the Blueair 211+ produces with such a huge airflow.
 I can say that the engineers have done a great job here.